Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Experiments

 Fig. \ref{fig:ablation_study} (A) illustrates the relationship between the training ensemble size ($M$) and the total training time (in seconds).
 As $M$ scales from 1 to 8, the computational cost increases linearly across all datasets.
 While the base training time and the slope of this increase vary depending on the inherent size and complexity of each dataset (ranging from under 100 seconds to over 400 seconds), the linear scaling factor remains consistent.
-Notably, the KDD-cup dataset exhibits the steepest slope in the training time versus $M$ curve, a direct consequence of it containing the largest number of training examples among all the evaluated datasets.
-This confirms that generating more in-sample forecast trajectories linearly bottlenecks the training phase.
+Notably, the KDD-cup dataset exhibits the steepest slope in the training time versus $M$ curve, as it contains the largest number of training examples among all the evaluated datasets.
+This confirms that generating more in-sample forecast trajectories linearly bottlenecks the training phase, complementing the complexity analysis in Sec. \ref{sec:complexity_analysis}.